keithmarcel/skillsync-beta/docs/features/AUTO_INVITE_SYSTEM.md

 **Status: Production Ready** ✅

 This system is complete, tested, and ready for production deployment.
-Qualified candidates are automatically connected to employers, creating a seamless hiring pipeline.
+Qualified candidates are automatically connected to employers, with full user control over consent and data sharing.